Embodied Evolution in Collective Robotics: A Review: Discussion

 We identify a number of open issues that need to be addressed so that embodied evolution can develop into a relevant technique to enable on-line adaptivity of robot collectives.
 Some of these issues have been researched in other fields (e.g., credit assignment is a well-known and often considered topic in reinforcement learning research).
 Lessons can and should be learned from there, inspiring embodied evolution research into the relevance and applicability of findings in those other fields.

 In particular, we identify the following challenges:

 \paragraph*{Benchmarks} The pseudo-code in section \ref{sec:algorithmic description} provides a clarification of embodied evolution's concepts by describing the basic building blocks of the algorithm.
 This is only a first step towards a theoretical and practical framework for embodied evolution.
 Some authors have already taken steps in this direction.
 For instance, \citet{Prieto2015} propose an abstract algorithmic model in order to study both general and specific properties of embodied evolution implementations. \citet{Montanier2016} described `vanilla' versions of embodied evolution algorithms that can be used as practical benchmarks.
 Further exploration of abstract models for theoretical validation is needed.
-Also, standard benchmarks and test cases are required to provide a solid basis for empirical validation of individual contributions.
+Also, standard benchmarks and test cases, along with systematically making the source code available, would provide a solid basis for empirical validation of individual contributions.

 \paragraph*{Evolutionary Dynamics} Embodied evolution requires new tools for analysing the evolutionary dynamics at work.
 Because the evolutionary operators apply in situ, the dynamics of the evolutionary process are not only important in the context of understanding or improving an optimisation procedure, but they also have a direct bearing on how the robots behave and change their behaviour when deployed.

-To some extent, this need for tools may be addressed by the application of common analyses from population genetics, which provides techniques for estimating the selection pressure compared to genetic drift possibly occurring in finite-sized populations (see, for instance, \cite{Wakeley2008a} and \cite{Charlesworth2010} for a comprehensive introduction).
-Similarly, evolutionary game theory~\citep{Maynard-Smith1982} and adaptive dynamics~\citep{Geritz1998} can model frequency dependent selection and may be used to investigate the dynamics of embodied evolution algorithms.
+Tools and methodologies to characterize the dynamics of evolving systems are available.
+The field of population genetics has produced techniques for estimating the selection pressure compared to genetic drift possibly occurring in finite-sized populations (see, for instance, \cite{Wakeley2008a} and \cite{Charlesworth2010} for a comprehensive introduction).
+Similarly, tools from adaptive dynamics~\citep{Geritz1998} can be used to investigate how particular solutions spread within the population.
+Finally, embodied evolution produces phylogenetic trees which can be studied either from a population genetics viewpoint (e.g. coalescence theory to understand the temporal structure of evolutionary adaptation) and graph theory (e.g. to characterize the particular structure of the inheritance graph). \citet{Boumaza2017} shows an interesting first foray into using this technique to analyse embodied evolution.